sim590/lain-wiki/alsabar.md

 `notify` | The notification | function
 `update` | Update state | function

-In multiple screen setups, the default behaviour is to show a visual notification pop-up window on the first screen when the widget is hovered with the mouse.
-By setting `followmouse` to `true` it will be shown on the same screen containing the widget.
+In multiple screen setups, the default behaviour is to show a visual notification pop-up window on the first screen.
+By setting `followtag` to `true` it will be shown on the currently focused tag screen.

 You can control the widget with key bindings like these: